kristopolous/DRR/indycast.net/md/about.md

 ## Modest goals for friendly software

 The server architecture is carefully designed to be cheap to operate with low barriers to entry.
-You are encouraged to run and manage your own servers for your favorite radio station.
+[You are encouraged](https://github.com/kristopolous/DRR/wiki/Join-the-Federation) to run and manage your own servers for your favorite radio station.
 Special care has been taken to make the software:

  * **Simple**: Easy and quick to setup - I've timed multiple people who have been asked to get it up and running.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.
  * **Customizable**: Highly configurable with reasonable defaults.
  * **Efficient**: Able to be use minimal disk and network resources - extensive monitoring has been done.
  * **Self-contained**: Able to be run multiple times on the same machine for different stations - this is what is done in production.

+You can make a significant and meaningful contribution to this project cheap and effortlessly.

 The stack is Python 2.7 and SQLite 3.
 The audio library is written by hand (more below on why)